 We are accepting new works that were not previously published as well as works that have been published elsewhere, provided you (and not a third party publisher) own the rights to it.

 We will not make any substantial edits to any works, but we reserve the right to make small changes for clarity or to correct spelling or punctuation errors.

 We believe in people getting paid for their work!
 As such, we plan to hold a crowdfunding campaign in the spring to fund our initial costs (of printing, etc.) and pay all contributors whose work is chosen, and ourselves, a minimum of $50 a piece.
 Payments will be made over Paypal or Venmo, or if you don’t do electronic payments, we can send you a paper check in the mail.

 MOLLIE MOORHEAD is learning to be a bioregional herbalist, and is also a DIY-er and multi-passionate creative based in Lincoln, Nebraska.
 She is also a former Ayurvedic practitioner and Californian in the middle of an identity crisis.
 Mollie is a descendent of settlers primarily from Scotland, England, Denmark, and Germans from Russia.

-RAHA BEHNAM is an artist, performer and writer currently based in Brooklyn, New York.
+RAHA BEHNAM is an artist, performer and writer.
 She was born in Iran, and became an immigrant twice, once to the west coast of Canada and a second time to the eastern part of the US.
 Her people are largely of Persian and Turkic ethnic ancestry.
 She holds a Master’s in Urban and Regional Planning, and is continually pondering a futurist folk city.